tmelo-uea/covid19/README.md

 #   Datasets

-The data collections are available in Mendeley [link] (https://data.mendeley.com/drafts/vhxdgjfjnk).
+The data collections are available in Mendeley [link](https://data.mendeley.com/drafts/vhxdgjfjnk).

 # Code (Python) to read the datasets

-We also provide a set of codes written in Python for reading the datasets [link] (https://data.mendeley.com/drafts/vhxdgjfjnk).
+We also provide a set of codes written in Python for reading the datasets [link](https://data.mendeley.com/drafts/vhxdgjfjnk).

 # Code (COLAB) to plot the charts using the data from datasets

-We provide a notebook (COLAB) with all chart showed in paper [link] (https://github.com/tmelo-uea/covid19/blob/master/charts_data_in_brief_revised.ipynb)
+We provide a notebook (COLAB) with all chart showed in paper [link](https://github.com/tmelo-uea/covid19/blob/master/charts_data_in_brief_revised.ipynb)